ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 # How to Duplicate Kintone Apps? <!-- omit in toc -->
-This article will go over the different ways to duplicate Kintone Apps (copying an App) with and without the data stored inside.
+This article will explore the different ways to duplicate Kintone Apps (copying an App) with and without the data stored inside.

 Outline: <!-- markdownlint-disable MD007 -->
 * [Prerequisite](#prerequisite)